sleevs/Design-Pattern/README.md

         Chain of Responsability pattern provides a solution for decoupling the request from the handler objects and establishing a cahin of handlers.
 It allow for the request to be passed though the chain until a suitable handler is found.

   -  [Command](https://github.com/sleevs/Design-Pattern/blob/master/behavioral/CommandPattern.cpp)

+      - Problem:

+        There are situations where we need to decouple the sender of a request from the receiver , or when we want to support operations like undo/rendo , logging or queuing of requests ca result in tight coupling and make it challenging to extend or modify the behavior without modifying the sender.

+      - Motivation:

+        The Command pattern provide a solution for coupling the sender and receiver of request by encapsulating a request as an object.
+This allow for parameterization requests , queuing of requests , logging and support for undo/redo operations.
+The Command pattern promotes loose coupling , flexibility and extensibility in handling requests.

   -  [Iterator](https://github.com/sleevs/Design-Pattern/blob/master/behavioral/IteratorPattern.cpp)

        - Problem: